Fjotland Municipality

 Fjotland is a former municipality in the old Vest-Agder county, Norway.
-The 600 km2 municipality existed from 1838 until 1841 and again from 1858 until its dissolution in 1963.
+The 595.9 km2 municipality existed from 1838 until 1841 and then again from 1858 until its dissolution in 1963.
+The area is now part of Kvinesdal Municipality in the traditional district of Lister in Agder county.
 The administrative centre was the village of Fjotland where Fjotland Church is located.
-The municipality covered the northern part of the Kvinesdalen valley in the present-day municipality of Kvinesdal.